 A drill gauge is a device used to quickly and conveniently identify the size of the drill bit.
 A drill gauge can be made of aluminum, steel, plastic, or wood.
 The indicator contains a series of holes that represent the bit’s sizes.

-A drill bit is a cutting tool that removes the problematic material to create a hole.
-A drill bit appears to be in a circular cross-section.
-These bits vary in size and are attached to a drill.
+A drill bit is a cutting tool that removes problematic material to create a hole.
+It appears to have a circular cross-section.
+Drill bits vary in size and are attached to a drill.
 Every hole is marked with a measurement based on the bit size.
 The measurements are printed on top of the gauge.

 What is the Use of Drill Gauge?

-• DIY Uses: Even for home-based DIY projects, a drill gauge can come in handy for ensuring accurate and safe drilling.
+- DIY Uses: A drill gauge can be handy for ensuring accurate and safe drilling, even for home-based DIY projects.

-• Avoiding Damage: Using an incorrect or worn-out drill bit can lead to tool damage and damage to the material being worked on.
+- Avoiding Damage: Using an incorrect or worn-out drill bit can damage the tool and the material being worked on.
 A drill gauge helps prevent such incidents by using the correct fit-for-purpose bit.

 Drill Bits and Drill Gauges: Sizes and Applications